uswds/uswds/README.md

 ## Setup for your local environment

 ### Requirements

+This is for running the draft web design standards website locally on your machine and not for using the assets (CSS, JavaScript, etc) on your own project - which is under [Getting Started]({{ site.repos[0].url }}#getting-started).
+The styleguide website uses Jekyll which is run via the [`./go` script](https://github.com/18F/go_script).

 You will need [Ruby](https://www.ruby-lang.org) ( > version 2.2.3 ).
 You may
 consider using a Ruby version manager such as